telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

           [ "c2", "anyvalue" ] ]
     ]

 The repeating part now is simply enclosed in an array, not preceded by `"+"`.
-This tells the system that any number may follow (so perhaps zero), while `"+"` requires at least one argument.
+This indicates to the system that any number might follow, including zero, while `"+"` requires at least one argument.

 ## Date and Time Representation

-Dates are stored as the number of days since 1899-12-31 (that being day one).
-In Excel, day one is 1900-01-01, but for historical reasons Excel assumes that 1900 is a leap year (see [leap year bug](https://en.wikipedia.org/wiki/Leap_year_bug)).
+Dates are stored as the number of days since 1899-12-31 that is considered to be the first date.
+In Excel, the first day is 1900-01-01, but for historical reasons Excel assumes that 1900 is a leap year.
+For more information, refer to the article on the [leap year bug](https://en.wikipedia.org/wiki/Leap_year_bug).
 In Excel, day 60 yields an invalid date (1900-02-29), which means that date calculations involving dates before and after 1900-03-01 produce wrong results.

-In order to be compatible with Excel, and to avoid implementing this bug, the Spreadsheet uses 1899-12-31 as the base date.
+To be compatible with Excel and to avoid the unwilling implementation of this bug, the Spreadsheet uses 1899-12-31 as the base date.
 Dates that are greater than or equal to 1900-03-31 have the same numeric representation as in Excel, while dates before 1900-03-31 are smaller by 1.

-Time is kept as a fraction of a day, i.e., 0.5 means 12:00:00.
+Time is kept as a fraction of a day&mdash;that is, 0.5 means 12:00:00.
 For example, the date and time `Sep 27 1983 12:35:59` is numerically stored as `30586.524988425925`.
-To verify that in Excel, paste this number in a cell and then format it as date/time.
+To verify that in Excel, paste this number in a cell and then format it as a date or time.

-Functions to pack/unpack dates are available in `spreadsheet.calc.runtime`.
+Functions to pack or unpack dates are available in `spreadsheet.calc.runtime`.

 ###### Example